2020 was an unprecedented year. Read about Digital Learning & Innovation 2020 projects, programs, and successes in the DL&I Annual Report.

 Re-envisioning Assessment of Student Learning in Remote & Hybrid Modalities: A Time for Opportunities

 In this point of view, Dr. Pary Fassihi, faculty consultant at BU’s Center for Teaching & Learning, shares strategies to re-envision assessment for student learning in the remote and hybrid environment.

 Part 4: Classroom Moderators.
 BU’s “Voices & Reflections” series is a collection of insights and experiences from those on the front line of BU’s remote and hybrid teaching and learning experience during the 2020 COVD-19 pandemic.

-The Remote Teaching & Learning Lightning Talks series is a reflection and learning forum where Boston University faculty, staff and students designed to identify areas of challenge and opportunity and share strategies for engaging educational experiences in the remote-learning environment.
-The Summer 2020 speaker series, co-hosted by Digital Learning & Innovation and The Center for Teaching & Learning, is open to faculty, staff, undergraduate and graduate students, and postdoctoral scholars.
+The Remote & Hybrid Teaching & Learning Lightning Talks series is a reflection and learning forum where Boston University faculty, staff and students designed to identify areas of challenge and opportunity and share strategies for engaging educational experiences in the remote-learning environment.
+The Fall 2020 speaker series, co-hosted by Digital Learning & Innovation and The Center for Teaching & Learning, is open to faculty, staff, undergraduate and graduate students, and postdoctoral scholars.

 The National Science Foundation (NSF) has released a new solicitation, the Research on Emerging Technologies for Teaching and Learning (RETTL) program.
 Learn about the funding opportunity.

 Ernie Perez, director of Digital Learning & Innovation (DL&I) Educational Technology team, was appointed to the position of Campus Technology (CT) Events Advisory Board member in October 2020.
 Read about Perez’s experience and new CT advisory role.